TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 ### Python

 Python runs your programs.
-For this course, use Python 3.
+Use Python 3 for this course.

 ### Code Editor

-A code editor is where you write code.
+A code editor is where you write and save code.
 Beginner-friendly options include:

 - Visual Studio Code
 - PyCharm Community Edition
 - Thonny

 Use the editor your course, school, or computer already supports.
-Today, the goal is not to compare editors.
-The goal is to write and run a small file.
+Today is not about choosing the perfect editor.
+It is about getting one file to run.

 ### Terminal